tomlurge/visionion/README.md

   The gathering of this data is currently worked on and work on it's visualization is postponed.

 * measuring bandwidths for types of relays

+  Bandwidth figures (advertized and consumed) include all types of services offered by a node.
+Currently they can not be refined to the level of indidividual services like bandwidth consumed by guard nodes, middle nodes etc.
+  In theory, we have data about consumed directory bandwidth for newer relays or bridges, but not for traffic as bridge, guard, middle, or  exit node.
+  We only have that data for the directory role, and only for a subset of relays, and deriving this data is difficult.
+  There are privacy implications of gathering too detailed data, so we can't get more detailed data.
+  We can also not simply derive these values from the data we already have since relays can offer more than one service.
-  Relays with the Guard flag are not exclusively used in the guard position, but could also be used in the middle position and possibly also as directory server.
+  E.g. relays with the Guard flag are not exclusively used in the guard position, but could also be used in the middle position and possibly also as directory server.
   And if relays also have the Exit flag, they'll be used less in the previously mentioned positions, but therefore also in the exit position.
   We could derive advertised or consumed guard bandwidth for types of relays from relay bandwidth similar to how we derive guard probability from consensus weight using the Guard/Exit/BadExit flag and Wgd/Wgg bandwidth weights.
   I'm uncertain whether this would produce good metrics or not.
 We'd mix path selection probabilities with actual usage data, and I'm not sure whether we can do that.
 This is a fine question for an analysis task and a later extension of Visionion, but currently we don't feel confident enough now to implement this in the current database importer.
 Results might be misleading.